 What can I do if I believe the value of my home is too high?

 There are two ways to challenge the value of your property:

 - you may appeal the "notice of value" of your property by contacting the County Appraiser's office by phone or in writing within 30 days of the mailing date of the notice, or..you may fill out a "payment under protest" form with the county treasurer at the time you pay your taxes.
 If you paid all your taxes prior to December 20th then the protest can be made no later than December 20th (unless an escrow or tax service agent pays your property taxes in full, then no later than January 31st).

 You cannot appeal using both methods for the same property in the same tax year.
 So, if you start to appeal your "notice of value", be sure that you follow through with the appeal.
 You will not be allowed to "pay under protest" later.

 What is a Kansas Board of Tax Appeals (BOTA) hearing like?

-BOTA members travel around the state.
+The Board of Tax Appeals is a three-judge panel located in Topeka.
 Both parties may present testimony and exhibits at the hearing.
 Generally, the property owner and the County Appraiser must exchange exhibits and a list of witnesses 20 days prior to the hearing, so each side knows what to expect.
 BOTA will provide more specific instructions and may be contacted at (785)296-2388.

 Are Personal Property taxes prorated?